wilseypa/warped2/README.md

 #### Troubleshooting

 If you get a linker error telling you that the MPI library couldn't be found, you may need to specify the path to the MPI headers and libraries manually in the configuration step.
-You can specify the path to the library file with the `--with-mpich` configure option, and the header location with the `--with-mpiheader` option.
+You can specify the path to the library file with the `--with-mpi` configure option, and the header location with the `--with-mpiheader` option.

  	./configure --with-mpiheader=/usr/include/mpich --with-mpi=/usr/lib/mpich2